Difficulty beginner Skill foundation 2 min read

 When to use it

-Use this page as the first orientation point for absolute beginners before they learn stitches, tools or pattern language.
+Use this page as the first orientation point before learning stitches, tools or pattern language.

 What to check

-Check that the reader understands rows, rounds, stitches, needles, yarn and the difference between fabric structure and finished project type.
+Check that you understand stitches, rows, rounds, yarn, needles and the difference between a fabric technique and a finished project.